Pontianak: Language

 Indonesian is the official language of Pontianak as well as other parts of Indonesia.
 The native language and main lingua franca of the city is Pontianak Malay, a distinct variety of Malay that is closely related to Johor-Riau Malay in Malaysia, Riau, and the Riau Islands in Indonesia and Singapore.
-The main differences between Pontianak Malay and Indonesian is that they use "Kamek" instead of "Kami" and "Kitak" instead of "Kalian".
+The main differences between Pontianak Malay and Indonesian is that they use "Kamek" instead of "Kami" and "Kitak" instead of "Kalian", which is more similar to Sarawak Malay, given their proximity.
 However, many people in the city also use Indonesian as their second language.

 The other prevailing language in Pontianak is the Chinese language.
 Several varieties of Chinese exists in Pontianak, the most notable being Teochew and Hakka.
 Teochew is a variant of Southern Min originating from Guangdong.
 It is mostly mutually intelligible with Hokkien.
 Teochew is mostly spoken in the central and southern parts of the city, as well as suburbs south of the city.
 Hakka is spoken in the northern part of the city, as well as in suburbs north of the city.
 There are more Teochew speakers than Hakka speakers in Pontianak.
 These varieties of Chinese has been influenced by other languages such as Malay, Indonesian, and other languages.
 They have incorporated words from Indonesian and other languages.
 Therefore, native speakers from China may find it difficult to communicate using Teochew and Hakka with the people from Pontianak.
 Other Chinese variants such as the Cantonese and Hokkien have fewer speakers.

 Other languages such as the Javanese, Madurese, Buginese, and different dialects of Dayak are also spoken.